-As and from April 2013 new tenants of Local Authority are required to pay rent by way of the household budget scheme or direct debit/standing order.
+Tenants of Clare County Council are required to pay rent by way of the household budget scheme or direct debit/standing order.
 In the future, it is likely that all tenants who are recipients of social welfare will have their rent deducted at source.